 3. Assessing Competition

 Object Detection algorithms can also be trained to identify competitive activity in-store and spot category trends.

 While Nielsen and IRI retail data provide information on category sales for different brands, it does not accurately capture the in-store activities of different brands that drive sales.

-Identifying competitor and tracking their in-store activity can help a CPG brand to grow in their category by identifying potential opportunities.
+Identifying competitors and tracking their in-store activity can help a CPG brand to grow in its category by identifying potential opportunities.
 A large tobacco company was able to track the new launches of its competitors and their promotional programs using Image Recognition provided by ShelfWatch.
 They were able to cross-reference new launches and in-store promotions of their competitors with the retail sales data to identify new areas of growth.

 Image Recognition Using Shelfwatch

 The following workflow below demonstrates how an Image Recognition solution like ShelfWatch works in practice.
 Solutions like ShelfWatch are cloud-based, i.e. they need an active internet connection to process the images to deliver real-time results.
-However, in case of spotty or non-existent internet connection, ShelfWatch can be used in offline mode to collect images.
+However, in the case of spotty or non-existent internet connection, ShelfWatch can be used in offline mode to collect images.
 The insights will be generated when a good internet connection is available.